uvasds-systems/airflow-project/README.md

 ## Setup

+- Fork this repository into your own GitHub account.
-- Docker Desktop
+- Be sure you have Docker Desktop running.
 - Install the `astro` CLI from Astronomer.io.
 Follow [these instructions](https://www.astronomer.io/docs/astro/cli/install-cli/) for your platform.

 ## Project Contents

-Your Astro project contains the following files and folders:
+This Airflow project contains the following files and folders:

 - dags/: This folder contains the Python files for your Airflow DAGs.
 By default, this project does not yet contain a DAG:
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.